tb-dhk/suwaho-ngim/02 orthography.md

 |   a   |  ^   |  o   |
 |  oh   |  ^   |  u   |

+dots (◌̣) are written under vowels of stressed syllables (other than the first).
 # syllabary
 this is a hangul-inspired syllabary. each syllable consists of the following: